 Each student has particular educational and professional goals, but no matter if you are preparing for an academic career or for parish ministry or yet another field, study abroad often is a life-changing experience.
 After YDS, an opportunity like this may never come again.

-Each of YDS’s six international study sites offers distinct features.
+Each of YDS’s seven international study sites offers distinct features.
 Westcott House is a member of the Cambridge Theological Federation, which brings together seven different theological training institutions to provide a wide range of faculty and courses.
 Many courses are taught in the traditional “English tutorial” model.
 Participants benefit from living in a unique Anglican theological college and its liturgical community.
 Westcott is affiliated with Cambridge University.
 This is primarily a fall semester program.
 The application deadline is in December of the preceding year.

 The Hebrew University of Jerusalem is Israel’s second oldest university, established in 1918.
 Hebrew University is ranked as the top university in Israel, and as the 59th-best (or, in other rankings, 23rd-best) university in the world.
 Its 23,000 students attend classes on three campuses in Jerusalem and one in Rehovot.
 The exchange program operates in conjunction with the Rothberg International School (RIS) at Hebrew University, located on the Mount Scopus campus.
 Courses are taught in English and Hebrew, with the latter requiring an Ulpan level of Heh.
 Modern Hebrew courses are offered during the semester; pre-semester Hebrew courses are available but incur extra fees.
 The program can facilitate a semester-long or a full-year exchange, with the semesters extending October-February and March-July.
 The application for the March-July term takes place in October/November of the preceding year, i.e., a mere three months before exchange students leave for Israel.